 A penile implant is a surgical treatment for erectile dysfunction.
-Penile implants have been available for over 40 years.
+Penile implants have been available for nearly 50 years.
 They are very common.
-Most importantly, in multiple surveys and studies, of all the different treatments for ED, penile implants have the very highest patient AND spouse/partner satisfaction.
+Most importantly, in multiple surveys and studies, of all the different treatments for ED, penile implants have the very highest patient AND spouse satisfaction.
 Over 90% of men who have a penile implant would recommend the surgery to a friend, and over 90% get their penile implant replaced if it wears out.
-The surgery takes Dr. Christine about 30 minutes for an uncomplicated case, is outpatient surgery or overnight surgery depending on the patient’s preference, and is nearly always carried out through a single 1-2 inch incision.
+The surgery takes Dr. Christine about 30 minutes for an uncomplicated case, is outpatient surgery, and is nearly always carried out through a single 1-2 inch incision.
 His infection rate is about 1%; for penile implant surgery this is where experience really counts.
 In Dr. Christine’s practice the goal is to have his patients using their implants for sex in 3 weeks after surgery; again, experience leads to short operative times, less pain and swelling, lower infection rates and ability to use the implant much sooner.
 Medicare always covers penile implant surgery and private insurances nearly always cover.
 If a patient wishes to pay privately for their implant surgery, arrangements are available.
 For the many patients who travel to Birmingham to have Dr. Christine perform their surgery, accommodations for family or friends are available.

 To achieve an erection, the man compresses the pump in the scrotum using his fingers; this moves sterile water from the reservoir into the cylinders giving a very stiff erection.
 The time to inflate a penile implant is a minute or less.
 To deflate, a deflation button on the pump is pressed and the penis gently squeezed to move the fluid back into the reservoir.
 Below is one of Dr. Christine’s patients who was happy to have a video made of him inflating and deflating his penile implant; this man is over 70 years old and has no difficulty using his implant.